-Current reports on network and system security-measuresNEWBericht zu Netz- und Systemsicherheitsmaßnahmen - 1.
-Quartal 2019 (pdf / 4 MB)
+Current reports on network and system security-measuresZahlen zu Netz- und Systemsicherheitsmaßnahmen - 3.
+Quartal 2020 (pdf / 452 KB) (German only)

 Because there is a delay between the notification and the actual balancing of the measures, data submitted to the Bundesnetzagentur is updated on a regular basis.
 This is the reason why adjustments might also be made to data from a quarter that had already been evaluated.